yugabyte/yugabyte-spark-workshop/README.md

 - Basic familiarity with YugabyteDB fundamentals - https://docs.yugabyte.com/latest/explore/
 - Familiarity with running Linux commands and bash CLI
 - Basic experience with Scala and Java
-- IDE of choice - Eclipse or IntelliJ or SpringSource Toolkit preferred

 ## Technical Requirements